CharlesSchimmel/mpd-notify/README.md

 Now with album art!
 Assumes cover art is stored in the same folder as the currently playing song and is named cover.jpg.

 ## Installation
-Run install.sh and set your music folder and other optional variables in $HOME/.nowPlaying/nowPlaying.sh.
+Run install.sh and set your config in $HOME/.nowPlaying/nowPlaying.cfg.
 Dependencies: MPD, MPC, notify-osd, and nofity-send.

 ## Automatic cover retrieval